100 Trivia Questions Only Geniuses Will Get Right

 “Dozens” is a six-letter word.
 Take away the “s,” and you have “dozen,” another word for “twelve.”
 (We never said it was twelve letters!)

-Check out these 26 fascinating facts about every letter in the English alphabet!
+Read up on these fascinating facts about the English alphabet!

 Since the second digit is six times the first, the second digit must be 6, because it’s the only number that is still a single digit and is divisible by six.
 (It couldn’t be 0 either, because the second digit is six times the first digit, which would make the first digit 0, impossible for a four-digit number.)
 Once you’ve figured that out, you can figure out that the first digit is 1, the last digit is 4, and the third digit is 9.